amir-the6th/amir-the6th/README.md

 ---

 ## More to know about me
-<b style="color:red"> ⚠️Warning: </b> Reading the below information is absolutely unnecessary and does you no benefit other than knowing me better.
+<b> ⚠️Warning: Reading the below information is absolutely unnecessary and does you no benefit other than knowing me better.
+Proceed at your own risk. </b>

 <details>